10 Tips to Prevent a Chimney Fireblackgoose

 - It’s insidious because it’s usually non-removable without special cleaning tools and chemical application and it can build thicker layers over time.

 - A homeowner can look at it and think, “it’s only a half inch thick.
 There’s plenty of space for the smoke to exit.”
 This is potentially dangerous thinking.

 - Glaze creosote in any amount can cause a chimney fire and should be removed.

-Other ways on how to prevent a chimney fire
+Other ways for preventing a chimney fire include:

 Tip 2: Burn seasoned, dry firewood

 - Burn wood that has been cut, split and stacked for 6 months to a year.

 - It should have airspace around the stack to help dry the wood.

 - A moisture meter will show that properly cured firewood has around 20% moisture content.